brson/multirust/README.md

 Check for updates with `multirust update nightly`.
 All three release channels can be updated at once with `multirust update`.

-The `multirust run` command will run an arbitrary in an environment configured for a given toolchain, so e.g. `multirust run beta cargo build` will run the beta cargo, regardless of the current override.
+`multirust run` will run an arbitrary command in an environment configured for a given toolchain, so e.g. `multirust run beta cargo build` will run the beta cargo, regardless of the current override.
 This can also be used to e.g. open a beta shell like